openshift/enhancements/enhancements/rhcos/multi-stream.md

 ### Drawbacks

-Supporting two major OS versions doubles many engineering and testing requirements.
+Supporting two major OS versions
+- doubles our delivery pipeline requirements,
+- effectively unions CVE exposure -- for instance a glibc vulnerability in both versions is not addressed in a given OpenShift release until it's fixed in both OS versions
+- introduces potential for different workload behavior despite container compatibility matrices
+- introduces complexity for most privileged containers
+- may defer the move to more modern host OSes

 ## Open Questions [optional]